appsody/appsody-operator/deploy/releases/0.1.0/readme.md

     WATCH_NAMESPACE=<SPECIFY_WATCH_NAMESPACE_HERE>
     ```

-    2.2. _Optional_: Install cluster-level role based access.
+    2.2. _Optional_: Install cluster-level role-based access.
 This step can be skipped if the operator is only watching its own namespace:

     ```console
     curl -L https://raw.githubusercontent.com/appsody/appsody-operator/master/deploy/releases/0.1.0/appsody-app-cluster-rbac.yaml \